mtngrown/mtngrown.github.io/source/soviet-dawn.html.markdown

 ## June 1, 2014

+2. Pickd up ComIntern counter on a reorg roll, used a couple of reserves to beat back fronts, then some lucky political rolls got me to box 7 on political tracks.
+Playing the two political decrees results in a 27 point win: Proud Soviet State.

 1. Picked up tank on a reorg, played tanks against Baltic.
 This was the first time I've used the reorg table.
 Got half way through Twilight and a few cards into Night.
 A roll for political